Mikhail-Mks/Analysis-of-homicide-and-suicide/README.md

 What drives people to kill themselves or others?
 This is a question that has fascinated and troubled many researchers, policymakers, and ordinary citizens.
 Is it poverty, inequality, unhappiness, or something else?
 In this project, I set out to explore the relationship between homicide and suicide rates and various socioeconomic factors, using data from Kaggle and MySQL.

-I used Python to clean, preprocess, and analyze the data, and to assign regions based on geographic location using HTML data.
-I then compared homicide and suicide rates against factors such as GDP per capita, Gini coefficient, and happiness index.
+I used Python to clean, preprocess, and analyze the data, and to assign regions based on geographic location using HTML data, impute missing data and classify groups.
+Then I compared homicide and suicide rates against factors such as GDP per capita, Gini coefficient, and happiness index.
 I wanted to see if there were any patterns or correlations that could shed some light on the causes and consequences of these violent acts.

 The results were surprising and intriguing.
 I found that: